dyng/ctrlsf.vim/README.md

 CtrlSF -ignorecase foo
 ```

-For those most frequently used arguments, an upper case short version is also available
+For those most frequently used arguments, an upper case short version is available

 ```vim
 CtrlSF -I foo